The-Aether-Team/The-Aether-Archived/README.md

 - Polish * (pl_PL)
 - Romanian (ro_RO)
 - Russian (ru_RU) - Translations by: LeyxorCheysen, andreyalex1236, LunarP1, and zombi1944
-- Spanish (es_MX) - Translations by: Aer-ink
+- Spanish * (es_MX) - Translations by: Aer-ink
 - Thai * (th_TH)
 - Ukranian * (uk_UK)

 _\* Indicates only partial language support._

-The above list is incomplete, and as such, if your name is missing from it, please contact us.
-Unfortunately, if you're wanting to submit additional translations, you will need to open a merge request to this repository.
-We plan to bring back our crowd-sourced translation center soon, but no ETA has been made yet.
+The above list is incomplete, and as such, if your name is missing from it, please contact us. **You can help translate The Aether Mod to additional languages by joining our team of avid translators [here](https://aether.oneskyapp.com/collaboration/project?id=158541).**